kestra-io/docs/docs/administrator-guide/configuration/README.md

 ### Micronaut configuration

-Since Kestra is a Java app based on micronaut, you can configure to fit your need, more details [here](./micronaut)
+Since Kestra is a Java based app on micronaut, you can configure it to fit your needs, more details [here](./micronaut)